elias-alaoui/mini-bingo-project/docs/gameplayer_instructions.md

 - `Y` = Yes, the number is on your card → it will be marked
 - `N` = No, the number is not on your card

-If you enter something invalid or run out of time:
+If you enter something invalid:
-- The game treats it as `N`
 - You may lose points if that was wrong.

 ### Step B — Claim a win (only if you answered Y)